1. The Data Protection Law

 Once a data subject has decided not to receive newsletters or other similar communications, the controller will erase all personal data relating to that data subject.

-When providing feedback via the website, the data subje ct's personal details and correspondence will be kept until the customer relations team has completed communications with the data subject and the matter closed.
+When providing feedback via the website, the data subject ct's personal details and correspondence will be kept until the customer relations team has completed communications with the data subject and the matter closed.

 f.
 Integrity and confidentiality